 The Icarus scientists intend to equip individual birds of the two most common duck species with transmitters in Siberia at various locations from west to east and to track their flight paths.
 The researchers will also test the birds for a series of pathogens.
 Furthermore, they will measure their heart rate to provide an indication of their energy expenditure and body temperature.

-Contact: Inge Müller, Robert Kraus, Wolfgang Fiedler and Martin Wikelski, MPI for Ornithology and Department of Biology, University of Constance, Germany
+Contact: Inge Müller, Robert Kraus, Wolfgang Fiedler and Martin Wikelski, Max Planck Institute of Animal Behavior, Konstanz, Germany